timo/zasim/docs/tutorial/custom_computation.rst

         images.append(disp._image)
         captions.append(sim.step_number)
     image_data = qimage_to_pngstr(display_table(images, 3, captions))
-    alt = "this is a game of life test image"
+    alt = "a few pictures from the SillyComputation"

 As you can see, the computation creates stable borders, but diagonals will march and depending on the placement of the other colorful blocks, these will form